m-wrona/cluster-seed/README.md

 Like always for local environment sample certificate is provided.

-Set-up of monitoring cluster can be checked in repository [cluster monitoring seed](https://github.com/m-wrona/cluster-monitoring-seed)
+Set-up of monitoring cluster can be checked in repository [cluster-monitoring-seed](https://github.com/m-wrona/cluster-monitoring-seed)

 # Ansible - common commands